turing-tech/MaterialScrollBar/README.md

 **Required Interface:** `INameableAdapter`

-To implement an `AlphabetIndicator`, which displays one character usually corresponding to the first letter of each item, add the following to the end of your 'materialScrollBar' instantiation, or add it as a seperate line.
+To implement an `AlphabetIndicator`, which displays one character usually corresponding to the first letter of each item, add the following to the end of your scroll bar instantiation, or add it as a seperate line.
 ```java
 ...setIndicator(new AlphabetIndicator(this));
 ```